Supasheet.

 -- Users see their own data

-CREATE VIEW dashboards.my_stats AS
+CREATE VIEW public.my_stats AS

 SELECT